 The systemic complications of perinatal asphyxia are reviewed here.
 Hypoxic-ischemic encephalopathy (HIE), including pathogenesis, pathology, diagnosis, prognosis, and treatment, is discussed elsewhere.
 (See "Etiology and pathogenesis of neonatal encephalopathy" and "Clinical features, diagnosis, and treatment of neonatal encephalopathy".)

 TIMING OF INJURY

 Asphyxia can occur before, during, or after birth.
-Based on a review of multiple studies that have examined the temporal relationship of obstetric events and neonatal outcomes, predominantly HIE in term infants, the proportion of conditions that occurs in each time period can be estimated .
+Based on a review of multiple studies that have examined the temporal relationship between obstetric events and neonatal outcomes, predominantly hypoxic-ischemic encephalopathy (HIE) in term infants, the proportion of conditions that occurs in each time period can be estimated .